WebizenAI/devdocs/Webizen Tech Stack/Engineering Considerations/Containerisation.md

 Another part of the considerations also relate to how the solution impacts the availability of resources on a computer that is not solely dedicated to operating the [[Webizen Tech Stack]].
 This is expected to be a continual requirement for an array of devices; although noting, part of the [[Webizen 3.5]] works (ie: [[Webizen Pro]] and [[Webizen AI OS Platform]] ) do result in the development of solutions that are specifically designed to be operated as a webizen device; yet, the use of those devices is performed via networking in anycase.

-The [[Host Service Requirements]] also have related considerations; yet, it is thought that the architecture of these systems, is different to the achitecture of the software for 'clients'.
+The [[Host Software Requirements]] also have related considerations; yet, it is thought that the architecture of these systems, is different to the achitecture of the software for 'clients'.

 More work on this topic is needed in-order to later provide an overview of the solution.